-In Fig. 7, we have plotted statistics using a single separation for each mass over the range of Jacobi constants.
-For most of the Jacobi constants studied for a given mass, the optimal separations are very similar, ~10 R_B .
-An important exception is for the highest C_J value tested, 3.037 (recall that this corresponds to mostly prograde encounters - see Fig. 5), which had maximum captures at a larger separation (~20 R_B) than the typical optimal value.
-Because we have not plotted this optimal value in Fig. 7, the curve declines sharply at $C_J = 3.037$.
+very similar, ~10 R_B .
+An important exception is for the highest C_J value tested, 3.037 (recall that this corresponds to mostly low-velocity prograde encounters - see Fig. 5), which had maximum captures at a larger separation (~20 R_B) than the typical optimal value.
+Because we have not plotted this optimal value in Fig. 7, the curve declines sharply at C_J = 3.037.
 As is clear from Section 4.2, optimizing the separation makes a significant difference in capture rate, especially for binaries whose C_J values are close to the capture threshold.
-Changing from ~10 R_B to the optimal 20 R_B for $C_J = 3.037$ increases the capture percentage from ~2% to ~10% (100-125 km objects) and ~1% to ~3% (65-km, see Fig. 6).
+Changing from ~10 R_B to the optimal 20 R_B for C_J = 3.037 increases the capture percentage from ~2% to ~10% (100-125 km objects) and ~1% to ~3% (65-km, see Fig. 6).

 Binary capture rates also appear to depend strongly on initial Jacobi constant.
 It is tempting to compare capture efficiencies for low and high Jacobi constants (retrograde and prograde orbits).
 A direct comparison of these rates, however, cannot be made for reasons that will become apparent in the next section.
 We can, however, compare the binary statistics to those of single objects.
-The bodies that originate in binaries capture with similar rates as the single objects below $C_J \approx 3.015$, but as C_J increases, the effects of the binaries become more visible, rising by an order of magnitude in efficiency at delivering objects to Jupiter.
-Part of the reason for this is probably that the retrograde binaries are harder to split than progrades because of their orientation to the planet.
-Another explanation, particularly for the highest initial Jacobi constants, is that these encounters are close to the critial energy barrier for capture, and so the energy change from disruption of the binary is more likely to result in capture.
+The bodies that originate in binaries capture with similar rates as the single objects below $C_l \approx 3.015$, but as C_l increases, the effects of the binaries become more visible, rising by an order of magnitude in efficiency at delivering objects to Jupiter.
+One reason for this is probably that the retrograde binaries are harder to split than progrades because of their orientation to the planet (Hamilton and Burns, 1991).
+Another explanation, particularly for the highest initial Jacobi constants, is that these encounters are close to the critical energy barrier for capture, and so the energy change from disruption of the binary is more likely to result in capture.